learn-co-students/ruby-project-alt-guidelines-atlanta-web-021720/README.md

               User, the workout time, workout name, workout type, exercise name, how much you lifted, and how many reps you did.
 Here you have the option to start a new workout if your feeling motivated by past results, or return to the Account Home.
+Top Performers - Displays all of the top performers of the application.
+Watch your
+                name rise to the top by successfully completing workouts.
+Also includes a option to begin a new workout if you're feeling motivated by the results.
+Health is Weath - Displays a randomn health fact to promote a healthy lifestyle!
 Delete Account - allows a user to delete their account if they desire to.
 Once selected another prompt
               will ensure you really want to the delete the account or not.
 If you change your mind you have the option of returning to the Account Home.
 Choosing Yes will delete the account, and the application will terminate.